browne0/herethere/README.md

-# WanderAI
+# HereThere

-WanderAI is an AI-powered travel itinerary planner focusing on dietary restrictions and personalized experiences.
+HereThere is a smart travel itinerary planner focusing on dietary restrictions and personalized experiences.

 ## Tech Stack